jtremback/cross-chain-validation/CCV - Protocol.md

     pendingChanges.append(update)
 ```
 - Expected precondition
-    - None
+    - CCV channel among two blockchains has already been established.
 - Expected postcondition
-    - The update is appended to the pendingChanges
+    - The update is appended to the pendingChanges.
 - Error condition
-    - None
+    - None.

 ```
 upon <EndBlock>: